meelvore/foo/README.md

 # Kumusta!
 My name is Meelvore :wave:
 Currently senior-level student taking BSCS at the University of the East, Manila.
-Highly motivated to join and collaborate on interesting projects preferably in the field of machine learning or game development.
+Highly motivated to join and collaborate on interesting projects preferably in the field of machine learning and game development.

 ***You can reach me at:***
 <div align="left">